A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

 \paragraph{Technical Challenges.} Given our algorithmic design, our analysis largely follows the proof framework of \citet{zhang2025onepass}.
 We begin with the standard one-step lemma for OMD~\citep[Lemma 4]{zhang2025onepass}, which isolates the so-called ``inverse regret'' term.
 This term is subsequently decomposed by adding and subtracting mix losses~\citep{vovk1998,vovk2001,prediction-learning-games}; the first resulting term is bounded via Ville's inequality~\citep{Ville1939}, while the second term (the gap between the cumulative mix loss and the cumulative loss of the OMD estimators) is bounded by selecting an appropriate distribution for the mix loss, specifically a normal distribution with the estimator as mean and inverse Hessian as covariance, following \citet[Lemma 6]{zhang2025onepass}.

 However, several subtleties prevent a trivial extension of existing proof techniques.
-First, because our likelihoods are computed with respect to \emph{corrupted} rewards, it is essential to meticulously track the corruption-related terms throughout the OMD analysis and ensure they remain additively separable.
-Moreover, many of the aforementioned steps (e.g., the definition of the mix losses, the application of Ville's inequality) require careful modification and verification to accommodate our \emph{weighted} likelihood losses $\tilde{\ell}_s$.
+First, replacing linear design matrix of the confidence weighting in \citet{he2022corruption} with Hessian is not directly analyzable with a batched MLE: the weight is chosen using local information at time $s$, while the confidence analysis involves a later global estimate $\hat{\vtheta}_t$; we return to this point in \Cref{rmk:online}.
+Second, because our likelihoods are computed with respect to \emph{corrupted} rewards, it is essential to meticulously track the corruption-related terms throughout the OMD analysis and ensure they remain additively separable.
+Third, many of the aforementioned steps (e.g., the definition of the mix losses, the application of Ville's inequality) require careful modification and verification to accommodate our \emph{weighted} likelihood losses $\tilde{\ell}_s$.
 We also note that prior work on corrupted bandits typically relies on exact MLE computation~\citep{he2022corruption,ye2023corruption,yu2025corruption}, whereas our algorithm does not.
 Finally, bounding the residual corruption term requires a technique not covered by \citet{zhang2025onepass}.
 We achieve this by solving a maximum-involved self-bounding inequality (Eqn.~\eqref{eqn:self-bounding}), a technique that may be of independent technical interest.

 \paragraph{Proof Sketch.} We now provide a sketch of the proof, divided into three steps.